 Lawyers often rely on word-of-mouth marketing.

-However, every 1 out of 3 people looking for legal service start their search online — before asking for referrals (Clio).
+However, according to Clio, every 1 out of 3 people looking for legal service start their search online — before asking for referrals.

 You’ll need to invest in modern, measurable law firm marketing strategies if you want to see your practice grow.